 A printable ring sizer can also help you find your ring size.
 The process is very similar to the paper strip method.

 Printable sizers will have different ways to find your ring size calculation, but the premise is the same for all of them.
 Simply print out the sizer, wrap it around your finger, and look at the number where the two ends meet.
 Then, follow any subsequent instructions to find your ring size.

-Printable ring sizers are a great way to get an accurate size for a particular retailer, but they may not give you a universal understanding of your measurement.
-Plus, since not everyone has the same printer, the sizers may come out different for each person, meaning you have to be very careful to print your sizer to the intended dimensions.
+Printable ring sizer charts are a great way to get an accurate size for a particular retailer, but they may not give you a universal understanding of your measurement.
+Plus, since not everyone has the same printer, the sizers may come out differently for each person, meaning you have to be very careful to print your sizer to the intended dimensions.